JonathanWalsh1999/PathfindingAssignment/README.md

 --------------------------------------------------------------------------------------------------------------------------------------
 DISCLAIMER
 This assignment is my own work which uses the custom built graphics engine created by the lecturers at the university.
 The university also owns ALL media files I used.
-Assignment as been marked by demonstration to the lecturer who has given me a provisional mark.
+Assignment has been marked by demonstration to the lecturer who has given me a provisional mark.
 The assignment has not been moderated.
 Provisional mark: 98/100
 -------------------------------------------------------------------------------------------------------------------------------------
 INSTRUCTIONS